Denham Springs man accused of stealing from Walker hardware store arrested

 Carlee Gerald, 61, was arrested and charged with felony theft by Walker Police.
 Gerald was booked into the Livingston Parish Detention Center on a $10,000 bond.

-Earlier in April, the Walker Police Department said a man was seen driving a red pickup truck after he stole multiple generators.
+Earlier in April, the Walker Police Department said a man, later identified as Gerald, was seen driving a red pickup truck after he stole multiple generators.

 More News